 I’ve heard that the title ‘Romantic Road’ is a bit of a marketing ploy, none the less that the route takes you through some incredibly beautiful towns and it’s deserved of a place on your van life bucket list.

 Top tip: Starting in Wurzburg and travel South to Fussenso.

 I’ve never been to the south of France but ever since I saw a photo of people floating down Verdon Gorge on inflatable everything’s… it’s been top of my list.

 I also love a good glass of wine and rumour has this is the country to find it.
 National parks, campfires, wine under the stars (reasons i’m building a roof rack on my van) and floating down gorges.
 Count me in.

 There are so many amazing places to visit in Scotland but this one is always right up there at the top of people’s bucket list, particularly when it comes to road trips.
-The North Coast 500 is Scotlands answer to Americas Route 66, this drive has become pretty iconic in the last couple of years and I’m hearing more and more off it in the travel community.
-This may mean picking a time out of season to do it as I think it’s getting pretty busy but, for good reason.
+The North Coast 500 is Scotlands answer to America’s Route 66, this drive has become pretty iconic in the last couple of years and I’m hearing more and more about it in the travel community.
+This may mean picking a time out of season to do it as I think it’s getting pretty busy, but, for good reason.

 I’ve never explored the Scottish Highlands but as soon as my van is ready I’m off!
 I think I’ll combine it with climbing my final of the 3 national peaks – Ben Nevis.

-I feel like as soon as one gets a van in Europe they escape to the likes of the Alps and the Algarve.
-I get it and I’ll also be doing the same lol but I’m so excited to uncover more of the UK and expose the incredible landscape we have right here.
+I feel like as soon as you get a van in Europe, you escape to the likes of the Alps and the Algarve.
+I get it and I’ll also be doing the same, but I’m also so excited to uncover more of the UK and expose the incredible landscape we have right here.

 How awesome would it be to drive 874 miles – the whole length of Great Britain from the northeast to the south-west and see what we come across on the way!?